Charging Flynn With Lying Shows That Mueller Is Still Only Getting Started

 Robert Mueller, the special counsel appointed to investigate crimes associated with Russia’s role in the 2016 election, speaks softly but carries a big stick.
 On Friday, he quietly charged one of the biggest players in the saga, Donald Trump’s former national security adviser Mike Flynn, with one count of lying to the FBI about his dealings with Sergey Kislyak, the former Russian ambassador.
 And in his subtle, devastating fashion, he presented the incriminating facts against the retired lieutenant general as a double negative.

-Flynn, according to his charging document, “did not ask the Government of Russia’s Ambassador to the United States … to refrain from escalating the situation in response to sanctions that the United States had imposed against Russia that same day.”
+• he “did not ask the Government of Russia’s Ambassador to the United States … to refrain from escalating the situation in response to sanctions that the United States had imposed against Russia that same day.”
 (He did ask him.)

-And that during the transition Flynn “did not recall the Russian ambassador subsequently telling him that Russia had chosen to moderate its response to those sanctions as a result of his request.”
+• he “did not recall the Russian ambassador subsequently telling him that Russia had chosen to moderate its response to those sanctions as a result of his request.”
 (He did recall.)

-And that a week earlier Flynn didn’t ask Kislyak “to delay the vote on or defeat a pending United Nations Security Council resolution,” or otherwise never learned from the ubiquitous ambassador what “Russia’s response to his request” was.
+• a week earlier he didn’t ask Kislyak “to delay the vote on or defeat a pending United Nations Security Council resolution,” or otherwise never learned from the ubiquitous ambassador what “Russia’s response to his request” was.
 (He did ask him and he did learn about Russia’s response.)

 Because these are all lies, this means Flynn did do all those things and deceived investigators about them.
 That’s several lies, but Mueller only chose to charge him once.
 And this wasn’t part of an indictment, but rather a criminal information — which means Flynn, through his lawyers, is waiving his right to being prosecuted through the grand jury process.
 And yes, he’s expected to plead guilty and face a sentence of some sort, depending on his level of cooperation.
 (Unlike the George Papadopoulos case, we’ve yet to see a plea agreement and a document laying out in greater detail how exactly Flynn lied to the FBI.
 So stay tuned.)